 What do the values mean?

-The maximum number of cores for each test run is 100 cores.
-If your test run needs more cores, you can run 10 load tests at the same time.
+The maximum number of cores for each test run is 200.
+If your test run needs more cores, you can run up to 10 load tests at the same time.

 The minimum number of virtual users per agent core is 1.
-If your load test requires more cores OR fewer virtual users per core, contact email@example.com.
+If your load test requires more cores, contact firstname.lastname@example.org.

 The number of agents also depends on your text mix (web performance test or unit test).
-If you have only web performance tests, then we suggest using 250 to 1000 virtual users for every 2 cores.
+If you have only web performance tests, we suggest using between 600 and 2,500 virtual users for every two cores.
 If you have unit tests, the agent count depends on what your unit tests do.
 This means you will have to test if you have enough agents by running a shorter duration load test run or use goal-based load testing.

 Q: What are virtual user minutes (VUMs)?
 How many minutes will my load test use?